tamld/IaC/Notes.md

 | `Address ranges` | 192.168.153.20-200 |
 | `Listen on interfaces` | vmbr1 |

-## 4. Add vmbr1 with the following settings bellow to grant IP for Host Only Scope Network
+## 4. Add vmbr1 with the following settings below to grant IP for Scope Network Host Only
-for further information, take a look at: https://pve.proxmox.com/wiki/Network_Configuration
+For further information, take a glance at: https://pve.proxmox.com/wiki/Network_Configuration

 `vi /etc/network/interfaces.new`